Gramoz Ruçi: Political career

 He was named as the Labour Party's First Secretary of Tepelena District in 1988, and in 1990 he was named Minister of the Interior; however, he kept that position for only two and a half months.
 He was also the minister responsible of the infamous Directorate of State Security (Albanian: Drejtoria e Sigurimit të Shtetit), commonly called the Sigurimi.
 Its stated goal was protecting Albania from dangers, but de facto the Sigurimi served to suppress political activity in the population and hold the existing political system in place.From 1992 to 1996 he was Secretary General of the Socialist Party, the successor party of the Labour Party.
 Beginning in 1997 he was a member of parliament for the Socialist Party.
 In 2000, he was chosen as leader of the parliamentary group, remaining in that post until 2005.
 Since 2009, he has again served as head of the parliamentary group.

-On September 2021 he leaves politics.
+In September 2021 he leaves politics.